Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Shepherd’s Aspect.
 If opting to use

-Aspect of the Wildrage, it is better to not have the other Companions on your Skill Bar.
+Aspect of the Wildrage, it is better not to have the other Companions on your Skill Bar.

-Spirit Wolves summoned from the Ceh Rune also count for total
+Ceh Rune also count for the total

 Shepherd’s Aspect.
 These are also Summons and will scale with some Companion modifiers.